Ingoing Eddington-Finkelstein Metric of an Evaporating Black Hole: Solution for the metric coefficients

-Therefore, knowing the value of the trace anomaly coefficients $\xi$ for the appropriate massless fields, i.e., scalar, electromagnetic and/or gravitational, and the constants {$k_3$,} $k_4$, $k_5$, and $f_0$ or $k_6$, we have an approximate time-dependent metric for an evaporating black hole as a first-order perturbation of the Schwarzschild metric given by Eqs.\ (\ref{an1})-(\ref{m}) in $(v,r)$ coordinates with $z=2\mu/r$ from Eq.\ (\ref{z}), $\mu(v,r)$ from Eq.\ (\ref{muapprox}), the functions $g(z)$ and $h(z)$ given by Eqs.\ ($\ref{hs}$)-($\ref{Chg}$), and the function $\tilde{z}$ given by Eq.\ (\ref{tildez}) with $x$ therein given by Eq.\ (\ref{x}).
-We also recall that we have chosen the gauge such that $g(1)=h(1)=\ln{\tilde{z}(1)}=0$.
+In Figs.\ (\ref{g})-(\ref{B}), we have plotted the functions $g(z)$, $h(z)$, and $\mu^2\psi$ for spin-0 and spin-1 particles, assuming that $\mu_0$ is sufficiently large that the last plot does not extend into the very large $r \gtrsim -v$ regime where $\mu$ significantly exceeds $\mu_0$.

-In Figs.\ (\ref{g})-(\ref{B}), we have plotted the functions $g(z)$, $h(z)$ and $\mu^2\psi$ for spin 0 and spin 1 particles, assuming that $\mu_0$ is sufficiently large that the last plot does not extend into the very large $r \gtrsim -v$ regime where $\mu$ significantly exceeds $\mu_0$.
-For the functions $g(z)$, $h(z)$, and $\mu^2\psi$, the curves for spin 0 with $k_3=0$ and with $k_3\neq0$ very nearly overlap.
+Therefore, knowing the value of the trace anomaly coefficients $\xi$ for the appropriate conformal massless fields, i.e., scalar and/or electromagnetic, and the constants {$k_3$,} $k_4$, $k_5$, $k_6$, and $k_7$, we have an approximate time-dependent metric for an evaporating black hole as a first-order perturbation of the Schwarzschild metric given by Eqs.\ (\ref{an1})-(\ref{m}) in $(v,r)$ coordinates with $z\equiv 2\mu/r$ from Eq.\ (\ref{z}), $\mu(v,z)$ from Eq.\ (\ref{mu_0})-(\ref{mu-cubic}) or $\mu(v,r)$ from Eq.\ (\ref{muapprox}) (approximately for $r \ll \mu^3/\alpha$), the functions $g(z)$ and $h(z)$ given by Eqs.\ ($\ref{Chg}$), and the function $\tilde{z}$ given by Eq.\ (\ref{tildez}) with $x$ therein given by Eq.\ (\ref{x}).
+We also remind the reader that we have chosen the gauge such that at the apparent horizon, where $z=1$ in our approximate metric, $\epsilon(1)=g(1)=h(1)=\ln{\tilde{z}(1)}=0$, and that this metric applies everywhere outside the black hole before it gets so small that quantum gravity effects become important.